 About the Procedure

-Nipple and areola reconstruction is typically performed several months after the breast reconstruction procedure, when the breast mound has settled into place.
-Nipple reconstruction typically has 2 stages and consists of a surgical procedure to create a new nipple from the surrounding skin, followed by 3 dimensional tattooing to create a realistic appearing areola.
+Nipple and areola reconstruction is typically performed several months after the breast reconstruction procedure when the breast mound has settled in place.
+Nipple reconstruction typically has two stages and consists of a surgical procedure to create a new nipple from the surrounding skin, followed by three-dimensional tattooing to create a realistic appearing areola.

-The procedure to reduce the size or length of the nipples is relatively straight forward and has little to no down time.
-It can be performed with just a local anaesthetic and can be performed in an hour or less.
-The result is smaller, more delicate looking nipples that enhances the beauty of the breast.
+The procedure to reduce the size or length of the nipples is relatively straightforward and has little to no downtime.
+It can be performed with a local anesthetic and completed in an hour or less.
+The result is smaller, more delicate-looking nipples that enhance the beauty of the breast.

 Areola reduction can also be performed in conjunction with other breast surgeries.
 The surgeon will make an incision along the pigmented part of the areola, create size and shape and sew the nipple back in place, leaving a smaller, more appropriate size that compliments the breast.

 Both nipple reconstruction and reduction procedures are typically day surgeries and are performed under local anesthetic only.
 They require dressings for 1-2 weeks but often do not require significant time off regular activities, including work.